FindMySchool LogoFindMySchool

 The academy publishes admissions arrangements for 2026 to 2027, including an in-year process handled directly by the academy rather than via a centralised county scheme.
 This is useful for families moving into the area mid-year, or those seeking a change of school.

-For families trying to judge the practical likelihood of an offer, distance and catchment criteria matter, but the dataset provided does not include a last-distance-offered figure for this academy.
+For families trying to judge the practical likelihood of an offer, distance and catchment criteria matter, but does not include a last-distance-offered figure for this academy.
 A sensible approach is to use FindMySchool Map Search to measure your home-to-school distance precisely and then cross-check Nottinghamshire’s published oversubscription criteria and your priority category.

 Applications